UDOOboard/Key-Docs/docs/02_Hardware_References/01_Full_specs.md

 The board is also provided with a 2.5A 32V DC fuse to protect itself from overcurrent injection.
 The USB Type-C connector powers up both the ESP32-WROVER-E module and the RP2040, and all peripherals connected on.

 The UDOO KEY can go into **deep sleep**, reducing the power consumption to a minimum.
-In this state it only awakes if triggered by a specific event, thus extending to several years the board’s lifetime.
+In this state it only awakes if triggered by a specific event, thus extending battery life up to several years.